-Increase in the proportion of Indigenous Australians in the Northern Territory living in low income households
+Increase in the proportion of Indigenous Australians in South Australia living in low income households

-In 2018-19, 59% of Indigenous adults in the Northern Territory were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
-This proportion increased from 52% in 2012-13.
+In 2018-19, more than half (52%) of Indigenous adults in South Australia were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
+This proportion increased between 2012-13 and 2018-19.

-Indigenous Australians in the Northern Territory continue to be highly over-represented in lower-income households.
+Indigenous Australians in South Australia continue to be highly over-represented in lower-income households.

-In 2016, the average weekly income for Indigenous adults living in the Northern Territory was \$613, less than half that of non-Indigenous adults (\$1,450).
+In 2016, the average weekly income for Indigenous adults living in South Australia was \$732, lower than the average for non-Indigenous adults of \$979.

-In 2018-19, 3 in 5 (60%) Indigenous Australians living in non-remote areas in the Northern Territory could not raise \$2,000 in a week.
-This proportion increased to 78% for Indigenous Australians living in remote areas of the Northern Territory.
+In 2018-19, over half (54%) of Indigenous Australians living in non-remote areas in South Australia could not raise \$2,000 in a week.
+This proportion increased to 72% for Indigenous Australians living in remote areas of South Australia.

-Indigenous Australians in households with an income in the lowest one-fifth nationally
+Indigenous Australians in households with an income in the lowest one-fifth nationally 2012-13 2018-19 41% 52%